hemanth-hk/M10/vuenet.md

 - At the root of your project open cmd and type `npm init` and give the git url when it asks then type `npm i vuepress`

 ## Step 1
-- Push your project to Github with a `.gitignore` to node-modules
+- Push your project to Github ignoring node-modules with a `.gitignore`

 ## Step 2
 - Go to netlify and click on "New site from Git"